eilvelia/tdl/README.md

 That is, a package named `tdlib-types` does not need to be installed separately.

 Note that when using `npx`, the version of `tdl-install-types` might be cached and outdated if you are not appending the `@latest` tag (`npx tdl-install-types@latest --help`).
 You can also install the utility globally or per-project as a dev dependency.

-If you encounter any issues, create a new issue in the tdl's GitHub tracker.

 <a name="other-javascript-runtimes"></a>
 ## Other JavaScript runtimes